Bleeding After Sex While Pregnant

-Orgasms early in the pregnancy an cause uterine contractions in the mother, and this can rupture the tiny blood vessels present in the uterus and the cervix.
-Light bleeding after sex is common, and it will reduce as you pass into the second and third trimesters- this is because of the increased hormonal activity.
+Orgasms early in the pregnancy can cause uterine contractions, which can rupture the tiny blood vessels in the uterus and the cervix.
+Light bleeding after sex is common and will reduce as you pass the second and third trimesters.
+This is because of the increased hormonal activity.

-Sometimes, you might observe light pink spotting after you have had sex.
-This is blood mixed with vaginal fluid or could be due to anaemia in the mother.
-So, consulting the doctor would be the best course of action.
+Sometimes, you might observe light pink spotting after sex during your pregnancy.
+This is blood mixed with vaginal fluid or could be due to anaemia in the woman.
+Consulting your doctor would be the best course of action.

-Heavy bleeding is not normal- if you end up soaking more than one pad within the hour, you may have a haemorrhage.
-So, consult a doctor as soon as possible.
+Heavy bleeding is not normal.
+If you do soak more than one pad within the hour, you may have a haemorrhage.
+Consult your doctor as soon as possible.

-Mild bleeding may last for a few hours, but you should see to the doctor if it lasts for more than a day.
+Mild bleeding may last a few hours, but you should see your doctor if it lasts more than a day.

 Bleeding during pregnancy is common, especially in the early stages of pregnancy.
-However, it will probably be light and will last for a few hours- if it is heavy or does not seem to stop, you should consult the doctor as soon as possible.
+It’s normal to feel panicky but remember to stay calm.
+The bleeding will probably be light and last only a few hours.
+However, if it is heavy or does not seem to stop, you should consult a doctor as soon as possible.

 2. Bleeding and spotting from the vagina during pregnancy; March of Dimes; https://www.marchofdimes.org/find-support/topics/pregnancy/bleeding-and-spotting-vagina-during-pregnancy